EBI-Metagenomics/metagenomics_amplicon_soil_practical_2025/README.md

-# Course notes for Metagenomics Bioinformatics at MGnify (2025) course
+# Notes for the Metagenomics and Amplicon Sessions at the masters in plant breeding (CIHEAM)

 ## Authoring
 To edit the materials, you can just add/edit Markdown files (using normal markdown or [Quarto flavoured Markdown](https://quarto.org/docs/authoring/markdown-basics.html)) in the `sessions/` directory.